300ECLIPS-Colour-6

 Will this study lead to a national screening programme?

 That’s our vision.
-This study will help us develop and test the methods needed for a national childhood lead screening programme.
+This study will help us develop and test the methods needed for a national childhood lead screening programme and a national prevalence study.
 Our findings will inform future policy decisions about widespread monitoring of lead in children’s blood.

 What makes this study different from current approaches?